auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     ⋮
     T c = HMAC (Seguid, T (c-1) + INT_32_BE(i + c) + DomainTag )

-One difference is the addition of a counter and the domain tag to salt every round of PHKDF: this is literally just taking bytes that in PBKDF2 would be null, and using them as a supplemental salt in the same vein as HKDF's info parameter.
+These modifications take much inspiration from HKDF, which inspired the name PHKDF.
+The most significant departure from PBKDF2-HMAC-SHA256 is the addition of a counter and tag to salt every round of PHKDF: this is literally just taking bytes that in PBKDF2 would be null, and using them as supplemental salt in the same vein as HKDF's info parameter.

 One of the more obvious differences is that the parameter that PBKDF2 calls the "password" is now called the "seguid".
-Instead of using the actual password as an HMAC key, the G3P recommends using a seguid as a supplemental salt that identifies the deployment.
-The G3P suggests moving the actual password into the parameter that PBKDF2 calls "salt".
-Furthermore, the G3P's password is both prefixed and suffixed with additional forms of salt and length padding.
+Instead of using the actual password as an HMAC key, the G3P recommends using a seguid as a supplemental salt that identifies the deployment, and moves the password into the parameter the G3P that PBKDF2 calls the "salt".
+Given that PBKDF2's standard mode of operation tweaks the salt repeatedly to generate cryptographically independent outputs, this should be a totally safe thing to do.

 A practical advantage to this alternate mode of operation for PBKDF2 is that the password need not be preserved until the end of key-stretching, but can be